Instant takes: Nebraska 56, Northwestern 7

 That was the only time Nebraska didn't score on an offensive possession in the first half.

-After halftime, the Huskers set a message with an 83-yard pass to Zavier Betts for a touchdown to go up 41-7.
+After halftime, the Huskers sent a message with an 83-yard pass to Zavier Betts for a touchdown to go up 41-7.

 In Nebraska's last drive before putting in the second string, Martinez connected with Toure for a 38-yard touchdown, boosting NU to a 49-7 lead.